fahmifan/hugo-blog/content/blog/2021/jun/lru-cache.md

 ---

 # What is LRU cache
-A cache is a way to store a data that accessed frequetnly and need to be fast.
-We can use cache to store a result from a computation or result of SQL query.
-Cache usually stored in memory with key-value style to make sure it fast to store item and accessed.
+A cache is a way to store data that accessed frequently and needs to be fast.
+We can use cache to store a result from computation or result of SQL query.
+A cache is usually stored in memory with a key-value style to make sure it fast to store item and access.

-One of the cache algorithm is LRU or *Least Recently Used*.
+One of the cache algorithms is LRU or *Least Recently Used*.
 LRU will limit the memory usage by gives maximum items that can be stored.
-When there is new item to be store and it already reachs the limit, it discards the least used item.
+When there is a new item to be store and it already reached the limit, it discards the least used item.

 # How to make LRU Cache in GO